There are many treatment options for

 Regular scans can be stressful.
 Many people call this ‘scanxiety’.
 It’s important to look after your mental wellbeing before and after scans.

-If you’re very anxious beforehand, ask your doctor about short‑term medication to help you feel calmer (especially for
+- If you’re feeling very anxious beforehand, talk to your doctor.
+They can give you short‑term medication to help you feel calmer (especially for

-If it’s possible, try to book your scan a few days (rather than weeks) before you see your
+- If possible, try to book your scan a few days (rather than weeks) before you see your

 Managing treatment